skip to main |

 -SQ

-31621 Coast Hwy, Laguna Beach, CA 92651 (949) 499-4033
+Coyote Grill website31621 Coast Hwy, Laguna Beach, CA 92651 (949) 499-4033

 I regret to even think about the experience I just had.
 Let alone relive it through the written word.
 But I have a right and a duty as a citizen of this planet to inform, as well as warn, my fellow Earthly inhabitants of establishments who feel so entitled as to have Fish Tacos on their menu yet know little to nothing of the dish itself.
 Not only will you, dear reader, be warned here, but I plan to go into great detail with painting you a literary picture of my journey through the very depths of Fish Taco Hell, and my courageous tale of survival....Let's begin:

 So I plan on heading across the street to the newly reopened "Papa's Tacos" to try out the Fish Taco that I've heard spoken so highly of.
 I decided to take my 4 year old son, Federico, with me because he was good and his little sister, Sofia, got herself a walk with daddy just a bit earlier.
 After a quick 5-10 minute walk, we arrive at our destination only to be told by the man behind the counter that they just closed for the day.
 They close at 6:00pm.
 It was 6:08pm.
-The nice man informed us that the grills were off and that they'd be open tomorrow and later in t
+The nice man informed us that the grills were off and that they'd be open tomorrow and later in the evenings after a month or so, as they were just recently opened.

 What's that over those distant mountains?
 A couple dark clouds?
 Hmmm.
 Better stay on my toes.